Frequently Asked Questions

 andmessage

-function includes a basic check for the format of theto
+function checks the format of theto

 Error: Failed to send SMS: Missing Vonage credentials...